jefang123/lunar_lander/README.md

 ## Wireframe

-Centered Canvas with portfolio, github and linkedIn links to the right.
+* Centered Canvas with portfolio, github and linkedIn links to the right.
-Navigation and volume control in canvas instruction screen.
+* Navigation, Volume Control in Canvas instruction screen.

 ## Technologies
 Canvas
 HTML

+## Future Ideas

-TODO: Backend for highscore
+Backend implementation for high scores

-## Timeline

-Day 1: Setup, basic outline, basic controls, volume and music

-Day 2: Canvas

-Day 3: Canvas, CSS, sprites and images

-+ : Canvas, polishing, backend implementation
+Optimization of collision detection (SAT collision)